High availability configuration creates a replica of your master.

 Some components and services are activated immediately when you enable a replica; others aren't active until you promote a replica.
 After you provision and enable a replica, it serves as a compiler, redirecting PuppetDB and cert requests to the master.

 |Component or service||Type of replication||Activated when replica is...|

 |File sync client||read-only||enabled|

 pe.confonly — not the console — to specify configuration parameters.
 Using

 pe.confor Hiera ensures that configuration is applied to both your master and replica.

 In a monolithic installation, when a Puppet run fails over, agents communicate with the replica instead of the master.
 In a monolithic installation with compilers, agents communicate with load balancers or compilers, which communicate with the master or replica.

 Failover occurs when the replica takes over services usually performed by the master.

 Failover is automatic — you don’t have to take action to activate the replica.
 With high availability enabled, Puppet runs are directed first to the master.
-If the primary master is either fully or partially unreachable, runs are directed to the replica.
+If the master is either fully or partially unreachable, runs are directed to the replica.

-In partial failovers, Puppet runs may use the server, node classifier, or PuppetDB on the replica if those services aren’t reachable on the master.
+In partial failovers, Puppet runs can use the server, node classifier, or PuppetDB on the replica if those services aren’t reachable on the master.
 For example, if the master’s node classifier fails, but its Puppet Server is still running, agent runs use the Puppet Server on the master but fail over to the replica’s node classifier.